FishboneChiang/SDPJSolver.jl/README.md

 # SDPJSolver
-A native Julia [semidefinite program](https://en.wikipedia.org/wiki/Semidefinite_programming) (SDP) solver.
+SDPJ is a native Julia [semidefinite program](https://en.wikipedia.org/wiki/Semidefinite_programming) (SDP) solver.
-- Motivated by the eft/modular bootstrap programs, SDPJSolver is a parallelized, arbitrary precision SDP solver based on the primal-dual interior-point method.
+- Motivated by the eft/modular bootstrap programs, SDPJ is a parallelized, arbitrary precision SDP solver based on the primal-dual interior-point method.
-- SDPJSolver is largely inspired by [SDPA](https://sdpa.sourceforge.net/) and [SDPB](https://github.com/davidsd/sdpb), with slightly different parallelization architecture.
+- SDPJ is largely inspired by [SDPA](https://sdpa.sourceforge.net/) and [SDPB](https://github.com/davidsd/sdpb), with slightly different parallelization architecture.
 - The solver is still in a development stage, which is far from fully optimized and might contain bugs.
 Corrections and suggestions are welcome and will get serious attention : )

-## The Optimization Problem
+## The optimization problem
 The function
 ```julia
 sdp(c, A, C, B, b; β = 0.1, Ωp = 1, Ωd = 1, ϵ_gap = 1e-10, ϵ_primal = 1e-10, ϵ_dual = 1e-10, iterMax = 200, prec = 300)